-The Corpus Christi MPO staff proposes that no new projects be considered during this FY 2023-2026 TIP/STIP selection process.
+The Corpus Christi MPO staff proposes that no new projects, beyond those on the fiscally constrained list, be considered during this FY 2023-2026 TIP/STIP selection process.
 This is for two reasons: the lack of current performance information and analysis tools with a resolution able to distinguish between projects, as well as the challenging TIP/STIP selection process schedule.
 However, the Corpus Christi MPO staff believe that these tools and information will be available for the FY 2024-2027 TIP/STIP selection process.
-This will also allow applicants more time to assemble the information for the new projects and that is asked for in the application.
+This will also allow applicants more time to assemble the information for the new projects that is asked for in the DRAFT Application Form.
 It will also allow for more time to understand the new requirements found in the new transportation law, the IIJA/BIL.